Filip Stojanović (politician): Member of the National Assembly of Serbia

 Stojanović received the ninety-third position on the Radical Party's list in the 2007 Serbian parliamentary election.
 The party won eighty-one seats, and he was not selected for its assembly membership.
 He did, however, represent the party in post-election discussions with Serbian president Boris Tadić about the creation of a new government.

 He was given the twenty-ninth position on the party's list for the 2008 election; the party won seventy-eight seats on this occasion, and he was included in its delegation.
 The results of the election were initially inconclusive, but the Radicals ultimately remained in opposition.
 The party experienced a serious split later in the year, with many of its members joining the more moderate Serbian Progressive Party under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Stojanović remained with the Radicals.

 Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
 Stojanović received the eightieth position on the Radical Party's list in the 2012 parliamentary election, in which the party failed to cross the electoral threshold to win representation in the assembly.
 He received the eighty-fifth position in the 2014 election, in which the party again fell below the threshold.

 Stojanović was promoted to the twenty-third position on the Radical Party's list for the 2016 election.
 The party returned to the assembly with twenty-two seats, and Stojanović was not initially re-elected.
 He did, however, receive a mandate on 21 April 2017, as a replacement for Marko Milenković, who had resigned.
 The Progressive Party and its allies won the 2016 election, and the Radicals once again serve in opposition.

 Stojanović was involved in a diplomatic incident in April 2018, when he and Šešelj heckled a visiting delegation from Croatia and trampled a Croatian flag that had been put on display at the Serbian assembly.

-He is currently a member of the assembly committee on the diaspora and Serbs in the region, and a deputy member of the committee on Kosovo-Metohija and the committee on labour, social issues, social inclusion, and poverty reduction.
+In his last assembly term, he was a member of the assembly committee on the diaspora and Serbs in the region, and a deputy member of the committee on Kosovo-Metohija and the committee on labour, social issues, social inclusion, and poverty reduction.

+Death

+Stojanović died on 15 January 2026, at the age of 81.